A priori error analysis of the proximal Galerkin method: Framework for the analysis of the proximal Galerkin method

 \subsection{Discussion of results}

 \Cref{thm:BAEP,cor:err_rate_general} rigorously demonstrate three important features of the PG method, \Cref{alg:main_alg_discrete}, for the first time.
 To date, these features have only been observed numerically \cite{keith2023proximal,fu2024locally,dokken2025latent,papadopoulos2024hierarchical}. \begin{itemize}[leftmargin=*] \item First, the PG iterates $u^\ell_h$ converge to the true solution $u^\ast$ as $\ell\to \infty$ and $h \to 0$, even with bounded proximity parameters, $\alpha_k \leq \textrm{const.}$ This stands in contrast to penalty \cite[Chapter 1.7]{Glowinski1984} and interior point methods \cite[Chapter 19]{nocedal2006numerical} --- and even augmented Lagrangian methods in infinite-dimensional spaces \cite{ito1990augmented,antil2023alesqp} --- which all require taking a relaxation parameter to a singular limit. \item Second, the number of iterations is asymptotically independent of the mesh size.
-More specifically, \Cref{cor:WAMI} shows that a user can guarantee convergence to any desired accuracy by independently selecting the mesh size~$h$ and iteration count~$\ell$.
-Such mesh-independence is an important feature \cite{schwedes2017mesh} seen in, e.g., the primal-dual active set method \cite{hintermuller2002primal}, but for a more restrictive class of problems than considered here \cite{hintermuller2004mesh}.
-Moreover, note that \Cref{cor:WAMI} is a global result, holding for any uniformly bounded initial guess $\psi_h^0$.
-In contrast, the celebrated mesh-independence of Newton's method \cite{allgower1986mesh,weiser2005asymptotic} is only a local property, as it requires an accurate initial guess on a sufficiently fine mesh. \item Finally, PG can be applied without modification to problems with low-regularity solutions or multipliers.
+More specifically, \Cref{cor:WAMI} shows that a user can guarantee convergence to any desired accuracy by independently selecting the mesh size~$h$ and iteration count~$\ell$. \rami{Asymptotic mesh-independence is a desirable feature of a numerical method \cite{schwedes2017mesh}, often observed in, e.g., Newton's method \cite{allgower1986mesh,weiser2005asymptotic}.
+Notably, asymptotic mesh-independence is sometimes witnessed in the primal-dual active set method \cite{hintermuller2002primal}, but for a more restrictive class of problems than considered here \cite{hintermuller2004mesh}.} \item Finally, PG can be applied without modification to problems with low-regularity solutions or multipliers.
 Indeed, \Cref{cor:err_rate_general} provides sufficient conditions on $\Pi_h$ and $\mathcal{E}_h$ to obtain optimal convergence rates in $h$ depending naturally on the solution $u^\ast$ and Fr\'echet Derivative $E^\prime(u^\ast)$.
 The following two sections show that these abstract conditions are checkable in practice.
 It is well-known that penalty methods can also be applied without modification in the low-regularity setting \cite{hintermuller2006feasible}.
 However, to the best of our knowledge, the existing theory for discretized penalty methods requires $u^* \in H^{1+s}(\Omega)$ and $s \in (1/2,1]$ when applied to the obstacle and Signorini problems.
 See \cite{scholz1984numerical,gustafsson2017finite} for the obstacle problem and \cite[Section 6]{Chouly2023} for the Signorini problem.
 Notably, the PG results hold for any $s \in (0,1]$. \end{itemize}